 "The boy rode his bike down the street."

-There are three pieces of information or concepts that have to be acknowledge and connected to understand exactly what is going on in the sentence.
+There are three ideas or concepts that have to extracted and connected to understand exactly what is going on in the sentence.

 The subject is a boy (not a girl).
 He is riding a bicycle (he is on it) and it is his bicycle, and he is going down a street - that provides the context - probably in a town not a mountain bike trail.